 On all orders for four or more samples (alike or different) a reduction of 10 per cent will be made in view of the decreased cost of handling larger orders.
 Samples 1 and 2 will no longer be supplied gratis.
-Orders for samples should be accompanied by a remittance, which may be by check, draft, or post-office order, and should be payable to the Bureau of Standards.
-Samples will be sent by mail in glass bottles with screw cap (sugar in sealed bottles), each bottle being in a separate mailing case.
+Orders for samples should be accompanied by a remittance, which may be by check, draft. or post-office order, and should be payable to the Bureau of Standards.
+Samples will be sent by mail in glass bottles with screw cap (organic samples in glass-stoppered bottles), each bottle being in a separate mailing case.